IvanBabura/short-url-generator/README.md

 MVC is able to implement all these Endpoints, but does not in all cases do the reverse transformation from JSON (I'm not very good at front-end, and this is not the task).

 ## 4 Tasks
-!
-I rarely check the README as I'm immersed in the process.
+! _I rarely check the README as I'm immersed in the process.
 In committees, I try to write everything according to the fads.
-Perhaps I have already done something from this list and forgot to put it here!
+Perhaps I have already done something from this list and forgot to put it here_!

 - [ ] Add exception logging.
 - [ ] Add caching.